-Our board of directors has adopted a non-employee director compensation policy that is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
-Under the policy, each independent director who is not an employee or affiliated with one of our 5% holders is paid cash compensation for service on our board of directors and for service on each committee on which the director is a member.
+Our Board of Directors has adopted a non-employee director compensation policy that is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
+Under the policy, each independent director who is not an employee or affiliated with one of our 5% holders is paid cash compensation for service on our Board of Directors and for service on each committee on which the director is a member.
 The chair of each committee receives a higher retainer for such service.
 These fees are payable in arrears in four equal quarterly instalments pro-rated based on the number of actual days served by the director during such calendar quarter.
-The fees paid to independent non-employee directors for service on our board of directors and for service on each committee of our board of directors on which the director is a member are set forth below:
+The fees paid to independent non-employee directors for service on our Board of Directors and for service on each committee of our Board of Directors on which the director is a member are set forth below:

-ANNU /IBER AL FEE \$) ADDIT ANNU RMAN TONAL AL FEE \$)
+Member annual fee (\$) Chairman additional annual fee (\$)

-Board of Directors \$ 35,000 \$ 25,000
+Board of Directors \$ 40,000 \$ 30,000

-Audit Committee 7,500 7,500
+Audit Committee 7,500 15,000

-Compensation Committee 5,000 5,000
+Compensation Committee 5,000 10,000

-Nominating and Corporate Governance Committee 4,000 3,500
+Nominating and Corporate Governance Committee 4,000 8,000

-Finance and Strategy Committee
+Finance and Strategy Committee - -

-In addition, each non-employee director elected or appointed to our board of directors that is not affiliated with a 5% holder of our stock will be granted an initial one-time equity award of a stock option with a grant date fair value of approximately \$100,000, based on the current fair market value of the Company's common stock, which shall vest 25% on the one-year anniversary of the date of grant, with the remainder vesting in 36 equal monthly instalments, subject to continued service through such vesting date(s).
-In addition, at the end of each year, each non-employee director that is not affiliated with a 5% holder will be granted an equity award of stock options with a grant date fair market value of approximately \$50,0000, based on the then fair market value of the Company's common stock, which will vest 25% on the one-year anniversary of the date of grant, with the remainder vesting in 36 equal monthly instalment subject to continued service as a director through such vesting date(s).
+In addition, each non-employee director elected or appointed to our Board of Directors that is not affiliated with a 5% holder of our stock will be granted an initial one-time equity award of 33,600 stock options which will vest 25% on the one-year anniversary of the date of grant, with the remainder vesting in 24 equal monthly instalments, subject to continued service through such vesting date(s).
+In addition, at the end of each year, each non-employee director that is not affiliated with a 5% holder will be granted an equity award of 16,800 stock options, which will vest 25% on the one-year anniversary of the January 1, that immediately follows the grant date, with the remainder vesting in 24 equal monthly installments subject to continued service as a director through such vesting date(s).